Behind Chris Carson and a rejuvenated run game, Seahawks beat Dallas 24-13 to avoid 0-3 start

 Maybe the Seahawks looked like a team in disarray as kickoff neared Sunday following a week of questions about offense’s fit with Russell Wilson’s talents and then Earl Thomas’ mysterious asking out of practices.

-Certainly those who bet on games thought so as the line shifted from Seattle being favored by three early in the week to Dallas being favored by one as game time approached.
+Certainly those who bet on games thought so as the line shifted from Seattle being favored by three points early in the week to Dallas being favored by one as game time approached.

 But as they so often have in the past, the Seahawks thrived in the face of apparent adversity Sunday, using a tried-and-true formula to beat Dallas 24-13 in front of 69,047 in their home opener at CenturyLink Field.